 My First Father’s Day Without My “Father”

 My dad died and I didn't tell anyone.
-My mom and my siblings and a couple of my closest friends heard the news, but there was no funeral, no obituary, no throngs of people lining up to say goodbye.
+My mom and my siblings and a couple of my closest friends heard the news, but there was no funeral, no obituary, and no throngs of people lining up to say goodbye.

 My dad's body was found in the fifth wheel in which he was living on Friday, May 8, 2020.
 According to his death certificate, he went quickly after suffering a massive heart attack.
 He was alone when he passed and according to his Facebook page, his death was a shock and unfathomable.
 His friends, former colleagues, and even high school classmates mourned his passing.